03 September 2025

 About FlightSafety International

-FlightSafety International stands as the world's foremost professional aviation training organization and a leading supplier of flight simulators, visual systems, and displays to commercial, government, and military entities.
-The company delivers unparalleled training to pilots, technicians, and other aviation professionals from 167 countries and independent territories, operating the globe's largest fleet of advanced full-flight simulators and providing award-winning maintenance training across its extensive network of Learning Centers and training locations in the United States, Canada, France, and the United Kingdom.
+FlightSafety International stands as the world's foremost professional aviation training company, recognized globally as a leading supplier of advanced flight simulators, visual systems, and displays to commercial, government, and military organizations.
+The company proudly delivers comprehensive training for pilots, technicians, and various aviation professionals from 167 countries and independent territories.
+With the world's largest fleet of state-of-the-art full-flight simulators and award-winning maintenance training programs, FlightSafety operates a robust network of Learning Centers and training locations across the United States, Canada, France, and the United Kingdom.

-• Conducts comprehensive pilot ground and simulator training for clients enrolled in core, specialty, or enrichment courses.
+• Conduct comprehensive pilot ground and advanced simulator training for clients enrolled in core, specialty, or enrichment courses.

-• Develops and prepares high-quality training materials to facilitate effective training delivery, ensuring alignment with applicable curricula and client needs.
+• Develop and prepare high-quality training materials to support effective delivery, meticulously aligning with client needs and applicable curricula.

-• Evaluates and accurately measures trainee progress, providing recommendations for qualification or additional instructional support.
+• Evaluate and accurately measure trainee progress, providing recommendations for qualification or additional instructional support.

-• Maintains precise and detailed training records for each client, supporting their achievement of specific training objectives.
+• Maintain precise and detailed training records for each client, essential for tracking progress and ensuring the successful achievement of learning objectives.

-• Proactively identifies potential client training issues and seeks appropriate assistance before implementation.
+• Proactively identify potential client training challenges and seek appropriate assistance to ensure successful outcomes.

 • No specific minimum educational degree is required for this position.

-• Willingness and ability to participate in FlightSafety International’s DOT Drug and Alcohol testing program.
+• The ability and willingness to participate in FlightSafety’s DOT Drug and Alcohol testing program.

-• Possession of an unrestricted Airline Transport Pilot (ATP) certificate, or an Airline Transport Pilot License from an ICAO member state.
+• Possession of an unrestricted Airline Transport Pilot (ATP) certificate or an equivalent ICAO member state Airline Transport Pilot License.

 • A minimum of one unrestricted Pilot-in-Command (PIC) type rating.

-• Preferred: Demonstrated experience in FAR Part 135, FAR Part 121, or military training environments.
+• Prior instructional or operational experience under FAR Part 135, FAR Part 121, or military aviation training.

 • Comprehensive knowledge of aviation safety standards and best practices.

-• Proven ability to effectively manage classroom environments and deliver engaging instruction.
+• Demonstrated ability to effectively manage training sessions and deliver instruction with clarity and impact.

-• Strong capacity for coachability and receptiveness to constructive feedback for continuous professional development.
+• A receptive and coachable attitude, with the ability to integrate feedback for continuous professional development.

 Physical Demands and Work Environment

-FlightSafety International is an Equal Opportunity Employer committed to diversity and inclusion.
-All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, or protected veteran status.
+FlightSafety International is an Equal Opportunity Employer, committed to diversity and inclusion.
+All qualified applicants will receive consideration for employment without discrimination based on race, color, religion, sex, sexual orientation, gender identity, national origin, disability, or protected veteran status.

 Apply